 1 Angel Food Cake Read More

 The Spoon Mage™ loves her pineapple almost every day.
-Fresh pineapple is incredibly nutritious and does wonderful things for her arthritis.
-This magical banish my arthritis property comes from an anti-inflammatory enzyme called Bromelain that exists within fresh pineapple.
+Fresh pineapple is tasty, nutritious and does wonderful things for her arthritis.
+This magical property comes from an anti-inflammatory enzyme called bromelain that lives within fresh pineapple.
 Neither dried nor canned pineapple works as well on my pain, and forget about pineapple in a pill.
 Go fresh for less pain and great flavor!

 1 pineapple, sliced into eight wedges

 1/4 cup orange juice Read More

 The Spoon Mage™ Explains the Difference Between Chile and Chili!

 Chile flavors range from mild to very hot.
 Ancho and guajillo are two mild chiles.
 Chipotle and hot New Mexican are two very spicy chiles.
 Some chiles, like my favorite the Hatch Chile Pepper, come in both hot and mild!
 Tasty chiles can be used fresh or dried and ground.
 Use the Scoville Scale to help you select the right pepper for you.
 The higher the unit, the hotter the pepper!
 There are plenty of mild peppers to choose from, just look lower on the scale.
 Explore the varieties of peppers.
 They are not just about hot and mild.
 Each one brings its own special flavor to your mindful palate.
 Read More

 8 large relish-lover servings

 4 oz pineapple